guangqianpeng/libaco-sched/README.md

 # Introduction

-libaco-sched is a N:1 cooperative multi-task library, which enables you to build single threaded network applications easily.
+libaco-sched is a N:1 cooperative multi-task library, which enables you to build concurrent network applications easily.

 # Install